imclaren/blog/_posts/2015-07-14-apracloud.md

 <p id="fn1"><a href="#r1">[1]</a> In the interests of brevity, in this article I refer only to banks.
 But this article and APRA's comments also apply in relation to other APRA regulated Authorised Deposit-taking Institutions (ADIs).

 **This post originally appeared at [iainmclaren.com](http://iainmclaren.com).**  These opinions are mine.
 They are not necessarily those of my employer.
-And this is not leal advice.
+And this is not legal advice.
 Please seek it if you need it.